Brinkley97/cop_5556_program_languages_principles/assignments/2-FORTH/README.md

 7. For “if the stack is not empty at the end of execution,  a message gets printed on the screen saying so and the stack content gets printed”, there is no unit test requirement, so I didn’t write one.
 8. The base code lack clear meanings of each file, so see comments in each file to make best of code.
 9. The table may differ from code due to last minute changes and needing to submit in time.
+10. TAs should have installation already.
+If anything, update the `FORTH (.4TH)` with my versions and all code will run.

 ## Self-exploratory resources I found beneficial